KiltedCode/khandaria-campaign/characters/other.md

 ## Adventurers

 `Beltirn`
-cleric of Erastil locked with `Faleor` in vault, stayed in city after freed by `Belsarin` and `Pylia`
+cleric of Erastil locked with `Faleor` in vault, stayed in city after freed by `Belsaran` and `Pylia`

 `Kolchek`
 fighter found imprisoned by duergar, originally gave `Faleor` some information about what was going on, was in group willing to continue on for additional slaves still captured